ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 present day.
 Sie aslced me slot tos
 gams, and:.
 I have not; and I cannot
 tell who is winnhilg or whso is losing
 in any game that· can&quot; h played.
-She
-admonished &#x27;me, too, against hard
-drinicdnig, anid wihatever uscefulness I
-may attain ilc lifo, I attribute it to
-having&#x27; complied with her pious cund
-correct .wisheS.
-When I was seven yoears
-of age she iskecd ce hot to drink and
-then I scads a resolution of total
-abstinence; and thact I have adhered
-toit through all the ticces I owe to m
+Sh
 </td></tr></table>

 ---